 - Your child's progress is continually monitored by his/her class teacher. - His/her progress is reviewed formally three times a year and more often in some cases.
-This will cover reading, writing and numeracy, but can include other areas such as behaviour and personal and social understanding dependent upon the individual child's needs. - Children with a IEP or a statement of SEN /ECH Plan will have targets which will be reviewed with your involvement, every term and the plan for the next term made. - The progress of children with a statement of SEN/ EHC Plan is formally reviewed at an Annual Review with all adults involved with the child's education. - The SENCO will also check that your child is making good progress.
-This will be in the form of a meeting with both class teachers and LSAs/TAs and will use assessment data and contextual data to inform any decisions made. - A range of ways will be used to keep you informed, which may include: - Home/school contact book - Letters/certificates sent home - Additional meetings as required

-- Annual Reviews - End of Year Reports
+This will cover reading, writing and numeracy, but can include other areas such as behaviour and personal and social understanding dependent upon the individual child's needs. - Children with a One Plan or an EHCP will have targets which will be reviewed with your involvement, every term and the plan for the next term made. - The progress of children with an EHCP is formally reviewed at an Annual Review with all adults involved with the child's education. - The SENCO will also check that your child is making good progress.
+This will be in the form of a meeting with both class teachers and LSAs/TAs and will use assessment data and contextual data to inform any decisions made. - A range of ways will be used to keep you informed, which may include: - Home/school contact book - Letters/certificates sent home - o Additional meetings as required - o Annual Reviews - o End of Year Reports